craigfurman/ansible-home/README.md

 Secrets are encrypted with ansible-vault, and are kept in a private repository.
 Clone the secrets repository into the checkout of this repository.

-Some variables are encrypted with Ansible Vault, so you'll need to supply the vault password, either by `--ask-vault-pass`, or `--vault-password-file`.

 ### Arch Linux